zachanassian/tu_optimize/README.md

 stall%: 0.745 (745 / 100000)
 loss%: 75.062 (75062 / 100000)
 </pre>
+* Maxed Version of a Card is now recognized without -level => Barracus-6 => Barracus.
+However Barracus-6 will still be recognized as a build in abbreviation
 ##Version 0.5
 * Changed name from tyrant_optimize to tu_optimize
 * [FIX] cardabbrs.txt can be used again